 Duration & Delivery

-The programme, will be delivered on a part-time basis over one semester.
-Weekly lectures will take place on Monday evenings approximately 4.30pm – 9.30pm and on Friday afternoon for three hours.
-Some weekend lectures are anticipated.
-Successful applicants will have notice of dates and confirmed location prior to starting.
-Student class contact time will be 8.5 hours per week.
+Participants will attend classes on a part-time basis on Friday afternoons and Saturdays.
+Classes will be held on campus at CIT and at the Bessborough Centre.
 Please note the timetable is subject to minor changes and successful applicants will be provided with all course documentation on acceptance of an offer of a place on the programme.

-The duration of the programme is one Semester (15 weeks) ending in January.
+The course will commence in early February.
+The duration of the programme is one Semester ending in May.